Aliases for ARPC1A Gene

 GeneCards Summary for ARPC1A Gene

 ARPC1A (Actin Related Protein 2/3 Complex Subunit 1A) is a Protein Coding gene.
 Diseases associated with ARPC1A include Tomato Allergy and Radial Neuropathy.
-Among its related pathways are Development Slit-Robo signaling and Shigellosis.
+Among its related pathways are Immune System and Immune response Role of DAP12 receptors in NK cells.
 GO annotations related to this gene include actin binding and actin filament binding.
 An important paralog of this gene is ARPC1B.

 UniProtKB/Swiss-Prot for ARPC1A Gene